Maui Shore Diving Guide

 Olowalu Mile Marker 14: What You Will See

 Octopuses frequent this dive site but hide from scuba divers and predators in small crevices.
 An octopus can continuously change color and texture to reflect its surroundings.
 Parrotfish can be seen and heard taking bites out of coral.
 Parrotfish are intrinsic to the health of a reef ecosystem.
-Not only do they keep coral free of algae overgrowth, but their excrements also provide the very sand we sit on while at the beach.
-If you are mesmerized by these animals, plus butterflyfish and yellow tang, then this is your spot!
+These fish keep coral free of algae overgrowth and their excrements provide the sand we sit on at the beach.
+If you are mesmerized by these animals, butterflyfish and yellow tang, this is your dive and snorkel spot!

 Olowalu Mile Marker 14: Tips and Tricks

 Since this Olowalu dive site has a shallow entry, use special care to enter and exit the ocean.
 The tide can be so low that exposed coral quickly gets scuba divers and snorkelers into dangerous situations.
 Be careful maneuvering on the surface, so waves do not push you on top of the razor-sharp coral reef.
 We sometimes see inexperienced snorkelers standing on top of the coral, and after a proper cringe, we kindly share with them the dangers they pose not only to themselves but to the coral by touching it.
-A specific sandy channel is the only way to enter and exit this Maui diving site safely.
+A specific sandy channel is the only safe entry and exit at this Maui diving site.
 Divers should be comfortable with navigation skills to dive here without a guide.
 Ending up in the wrong place can lead to a treacherous route back to shore over shallow, sharp coral heads.

-This area of Maui is in proximity to a deep valley with rich Hawaiian history.
-It is an incredibly sacred part of the island and a reminder to respect the surrounding ocean and the people and land.
+This area of Maui is near a deep valley rich in Hawaiian history.
+It is an incredibly sacred part of the island and a reminder to respect the surrounding ocean, people, and land.

 Black Rock